r2d2priv/collaborative_test/README.md

 # Collaborative_test REPO
 ## Purpose
-- The puspose of this repo is to teach the collaborative use of github in similar conditions.
+- The purpose of this repo is to teach the collaborative use of github in similar conditions.
 Likewise, this repo has info on the *pull*, *merge* and *diff* methods on git.

 ## Objectives
 - First member: create a script for ordening a list on python.